 BIOL 213 - Plant and Animal Form and Function (4)

 Students explore multicellularity by examining the anatomical and physiological adaptations of plants and animals to the common challenges of life.
 Mathematical problem-solving and scientific writing skills are practiced throughout.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: BIOL 111 and BIOL 112, with a minimum grade of C.